Gfoisy1986/Guil-OS/README.md

  This repo is for backup purpose and Learning not for prod. use...

- 16bits bootloader and kernel.
+ 16bits bootloader and kernel (simple terminal and file system).  (as is)

+ 32bits  bootloader and kernel (...On Concanating....)

  64bits bootloader and simple kernel to show boot process...
+(More content on the ways...)